Key handling

 asbytes()

-Return a string of an SSH Message made up of the public part(s) of this key.
-This string is suitable for passing to __init__ to re-create the key object later.
+Return bytes of an SSH Message made up of the public part(s) of this key.
+This bytestring is suitable for passing to the constructor to re-create the public key object later.

 __eq__(other)